What is so special about analogue simulations?: Existing alternatives

-There is a general problem with using results such as Unruh and Schützhold’s (or any other ‘universality’ arguments among those DTW and DHTW mention) to defend enthusiasm.
-It is that the robustness that those results establish is a merely conditional one.
-Unruh and Schützhold’s result, for instance, would be evidence for robustness of Hawking radiation \emph{if} we had evidence that (a)-(c) hold for black holes.
-But, as Unruh and Schützhold (2005) note, there are counterexamples to (a)-(c); moreover, the counterexamples “do not appear to be unphysical or artificial” (11), i.e., they cannot be ruled out as unlikely based on current knowledge.
-Consequently, it can be questioned that “we can plausibly take the work of Unruh and Schützhold to be an argument for both the robustness and the universality of the Hawking effect” (DHTW:4).
-While universality is plausible, the robustness claim seems weak given that it is “an open empirical question” (Unruh and Schutzhold 2005:11) whether (a)-(c) hold for black holes.
+However, as pointed out by several authors (Crowther et al. 2019, Field 2022), the robustness claim that universality theorems establish is weak and conditional.\footnote{This is in tension with some of Dardashti et al.’s claims, e.g., that “the strength or quality of the inferences [via analogue simulations] is much greater than that of those via analogical reasoning” (68); cf. also Thebault (2019): “It is thus plausible to think of analogue experiments as prospective means for providing confirmatory support that is substantial [sic], rather than merely incremental” (312).
+These assessments are not justified by the consideration of the actual evidential affordance of universality theorems for Hawking radiation.
+In section four, we will show that inferences from simulations can confirm despite ultimately relying on ‘ordinary’ analogy.} Unruh and Schützhold’s result, for instance, would be evidence for the robustness of Hawking radiation if we had evidence that (a)-(c) hold for black holes.
+But, as Unruh and Schützhold (2005) note, counterexamples to (a)-(c) “do not appear to be unphysical or artificial” (11; cf. Gryb et al. 2020).
+The observation of sonic radiation in a terrestrial simulation can hardly be significant evidence that black holes satisfy (a)-(c).
+Consequently, it becomes questionable that “we can plausibly take the work of Unruh and Sch\"utzhold to be an argument for both the robustness and the universality of the Hawking effect” (Dardashti et al 2019:4).
+While universality holds, the argument for the robustness claim is weak.